Computer Science (COMP) 400

 **Note: At this level of study, students are also expected to be able to program in one programming language, and have knowledge of databases and operating systems.
 Students who are concerned about meeting the prerequisites for this course are encouraged to contact the course coordinator before registering.

 This course teaches some important concepts and technologies that address the risky computer and network environment IT professionals face.
 It details cryptographic tools and algorithms, authentication and access control schemes and protocols, systems that can be used to secure computers and networks, and the security of these systems.
 The course ends with management issues around computer and network security.
 Students will also learn to use a variety of tools and systems that can be used in security assessment, intrusion detection, information protection, and digital forensics, and system recovery.

-- Identify computer and information assets and the threats to the security of these assets;
+- Identify computer and information assets and the threats to their security.

-- Use various security systems and tools to secure computer and information assets and detect intrusions;
+- Use various security systems and tools to secure computer and information assets and to detect intrusions.

-- Explain what security technology and techniques have been implemented in some popular computer and information systems; and
+- Explain what security technology and techniques have been implemented in some popular computer and information systems.

-- Discuss a variety of management issues related to computer and information security.
+- Discuss a variety of management issues related to computer and network security.